Engage people and combine strengths

 As a founding partner of the SPIE Startup Challenge, Jenoptik has supported this competition for photonics companies with prize money and expertise for more than ten years.
 Startups with ideas based on optical technologies qualify for the competition held annually during the SPIE Photonics West trade show in San Francisco.

 “We see innovation as part of our DNA.
-By sponsoring the event, we keep up-to-date with new technologies and new applications that will shape our world in the future”, says Jay Kumler, President of JENOPTIK North America and member of Jenoptik' Executive Management Committee (EMC).
+By sponsoring the event, we keep up-to-date with new technologies and new applications that will shape our world in the future”, says Jay Kumler, President of Jenoptik North America.

 As the main sponsor, Jenoptik supports the pitch competition held by SPIE, the international society for optics and photonics, with expertise and prize money of 10,000, 5,000 and 2,500 US dollars for 1st, 2nd and 3rd place respectively.